thomps-m/better-days/README.md

 2 accent shades were used alongside the three core shades: a pop of lavender, and a warm peach.
 The lavender was chosen as the primary accent colour, to add visual interest against the greens.
 The colour was used primarily for visual details (more of which will be implemented in future).
 While these colours are complementary, the pairing is intentionally unexpected - to encourage a measured pace when browsing the site.
 However, the choice was not based solely on its interactions with the base colours; synonymous with the plant, which is widely used in health & wellness products, lavender has wellness and calming credentials all of its own.

 The warm peach, used exclusively in the 'Get Support' section, was also used as an accent colour.
-Adding warmth in an otherwise cool-toned palette
+Adding warmth in an otherwise cool-toned palette creates a sense off urgency, but the peachiness of the shade ensures it does not feel alarming.

 An explorable version of the colour scheme is viewable [here](https://coolors.co/palette/C4785A-1A3028-EEF2F0-4A7A5F-9F8ECA).